Pensarfeo/react-makestateful/README.md

   addContext('style', ContextProvider, shouldUpdateifContextChange1)
   addContext('style2', ContextProvider2, shouldUpdateifContextChange2)

-  //=> ATTENTION, props from HOC are not avaliable in the contruct phase! setHoc((comp) => myGoodOldHoc(comp))
+  //=> ATTENTION, props from HOC are not available in the construct phase! setHoc((comp) => myGoodOldHoc(comp))

   // Behaves similar to use state